Zesh Rehman: Fulham

+Early years

-When he was just twelve years old he was spotted by a scout and moved with his family to London where he joined the Fulham Academy.
+When he was just twelve years old he was spotted by a scout, and moved with his family to London where he joined the Fulham Academy.
 He progressed through the junior, youth and reserve teams at Fulham, which led him to sign his first professional contract.
 Although a centre back by trade, Rehman was used as a holding midfielder as well as right back in his career at Fulham.

+2003–04

 In the 2003–04 season, Rehman made his professional debut on 23 September 2003 in a 1–0 defeat away to Wigan Athletic in the second round of the Football League Cup, coming on as a substitute for Junichi Inamoto after 57 minutes.
 Six days later, he was sent on loan to Brighton & Hove Albion of the Second Division, initially for one month until November.
 He scored on his debut for the club on 30 September, concluding a 3–1 away win at Rushden & Diamonds.
 On 11 October, he opened a 3–0 win against Grimsby Town at the Withdean Stadium, finishing a corner by Leon Knight in Bob Booker's first match in charge.
 Rehman's loan was extended to three months ending in January 2004.
 He made eleven league appearances, scoring two goals.

 He made his Premier League debut for Fulham in a goalless draw at Anfield against Liverpool on 17 April 2004, replacing Bobby Petta for the final minute of the match.
 In doing so, he garnered media attention from British Asian groups by being the first British Asian player to play in the top division of English football.
 In June, Rehman signed a new contract, to keep him until 2006.

+2005–06

 On 21 September 2005 in the League Cup second round, Rehman scored his only goal for Fulham, opening a 5–4 extra-time win over Lincoln City at Craven Cottage by heading in Heiðar Helguson's cross.
 In January 2006 he signed for Championship club Norwich City on loan for the rest of the season as defensive cover for the club.
 He made five starts for them.
 Having made 30 appearances in all competitions for Fulham, 26 from the starting line-up and four as a substitute, Rehman had to consider his options if he was to get regular football.
 Although he had two years remaining on his contract, he wanted to play regular first team football, and as a result, he decided to spend the next two seasons getting as much experience as possible.